 College Credit Recommendations

-NOCTI collaborates with the National College Credit Recommendation Service (NCCRS) to translate all credential content into college credit.
-College credit equivalents for applicable NOCTI’s credentials NCCRS website.
-Students who score 70% or higher for approved credentials are eligible for college credit.
+NOCTI collaborates with the National College Credit Recommendation Service (NCCRS) to translate all credential content into college credit recommendations.
+Students who score 70% or higher on approved credentials are eligible for college credit recommendations.
 A free College Credit Recommendation Report is generated for each eligible student to share with the college or university they are interested in attending.
 When an official transcript is required to consider granting credit, NOCTI’s agreement with Excelsior College provides an option to meet this requirement.